British Go Tournaments and the European Rating List

-The European Go Federation maintains a rating list of European Go players.
+The European Go Federation maintains a rating list of European Go players on the European Go Database.
 This list depends on its maintainer receiving tournament results.
 He has provided a page of instructions which describes how to get results to him.
 However, organisers of British tournaments need not carry out these instructions themselves.
 They should send the results to the Tournament Results officer both for sending on to the European Go Federation and for conversion for the results section of the BGA web site.

 The EGF Ratings Commission reserves the right to adjust the class of a tournament if it considers it necessary.
 The class of an event should be stated before it is held.
 The organiser of a tournament may downgrade its class if she feels that this is appropriate, for example if new tournament systems or rules are being tested.
 Events that do not meet the specifications mentioned above are not recognized as classified EGF tournaments.